Noveum/ai-gateway/docs/METRICS.md

 - Token counts are updated with each chunk
 - Final metrics are logged when stream completes
 - Chunk count tracks total response segments

+## Location Data

+When deployed to Cloudflare Workers, the gateway automatically collects geographic information about each request using Cloudflare's location data.
+This includes:

+- Precise city-level location
+- Country and continent codes
+- Geographic coordinates (latitude/longitude)
+- IANA timezone
+- Region/State information

+This data is useful for:
+- Geographic request distribution analysis
+- Latency monitoring by region
+- Usage patterns across different locations
+- Compliance and data residency tracking